Artists Who Died by 50: Grant Wood

 All the good ideas I ever had came to me while I was milking a cow.— Grant Wood

 American Gothic was supposed to be Grant Wood’s take on all the Italian paintings he had seen and studied in his European travels.
 He saw many Gothic cathedrals with the curved windows and knew that many farmhouses in his area also had these windows but without knowing their historical significance.
 He wanted to depict the American rural strength and stamina.
-However critics saw something else.
-At first the art critics assumed the painting was meant to be a satire of repression and narrow-mindedness of rural small-town American life.
+However, critics saw something else.
+At first, the art critics assumed the painting was meant to be a satire of repression and narrow-mindedness of rural small-town American life.
 The trend of the day was toward increasingly critical depictions of rural America.
 With the onset of the Great Depression, it came to be seen as a depiction of steadfast American pioneer spirit.
 Some thought it was a fusion of reverence and parody for the American farmer.

 Wood just came upon this Gothic Revival style house and fancied the kind of people who would live it.
-He used his sister as model for the farm wife and his dentist as model for the farmer.
-Later his sister resented people thinking she was the wife and insisted she was meant to be the farmer’s daughter, because she felt she was not old enough to be married to the old dentist.
+He used his sister as a model for the farm wife and his dentist as a model for the farmer.
+Later his sister resented people thinking she was the wife and insisted she was meant to be the farmer’s daughter because she felt she was not old enough to be married to the old dentist.
 Whatever the intention, the painting because famous almost overnight, lifting Grant Wood from seeming obscurity to overnight success.
 It seemed he had found his signature style.